Embeint/infuse-sdk/README.rst

      <img src="https://codecov.io/gh/Embeint/infuse-sdk/branch/main/graph/badge.svg?token=YR697LEP1F"/>
    </a>

-Infuse-IoT is a platform designed to make is simple to create ultra low-power Internet-of-Things (IoT) solutions.
+Infuse-IoT is a platform designed to make it simple to create ultra low-power Internet-of-Things (IoT) solutions.
 It is a collection of embedded software, cloud APIs, desktop tools and mobile libraries that enables rapid development, iteration and management.